basarat/typescript-book/README.md

 ## Get Started
 If you are here to read the book online [get started](http://basarat.gitbooks.io/typescript/content/docs/getting-started.html).

+## Translations
+Book is completely free so you can copy paste whatever you want without requiring permission.
+If you have a translation you want me to link here.
+[Send a PR](https://github.com/basarat/typescript-book/edit/master/README.md).

 ## Other Options
 You can also download one of the following:
 * [EPUB for iPad, iPhone, Mac](https://www.gitbook.com/download/epub/book/basarat/typescript)